JBudgieUK/Jack_Budge_Semester2_2021/Journal.md

 i decided to rewrite the whole player code which didnt take to long, as i feel like i had wrote or mispelled some of the script but once i did that it wokred.

 ## 02/03/2021
 In todays Lesson i went onto my 3rd component which is the Enemy AI which will follow a path until disturbed which it will attack a player.
+I have the script working but will need to test this in a scene with a player component and see if work with the first two other components.

+## 09/03/2021